bobbramillan/nyc-wifi-finder/README.md

 ## Running it locally

+> **Note:** This app requires the backend to be running locally to load WiFi spots and recommendations.
+Start the backend first before running the iOS app.
+See the [backend repository](https://github.com/bobbramillan/nyc-wifi-finder-backend) for setup instructions.

 ### Backend

 You'll need Node.js and a free MongoDB Atlas account and Voyage AI API key.